Tom Fredrick -- St. Matthews

+ST. MATTHEWS -- Graveside services for Mr. Tom Fredrick of 121 Park St. will be held at 11 a.m.
+Thursday, July 30, 2020, in the Mt.
+Carmel Baptist Church cemetery, St. Matthews.
+Interment will follow in the church cemetery.

-Following COVID-19 guidelines, friends may call at the residence and at the funeral home.
+Friends may call at the residence and at Carson Funeral Home from 3 to 7 p.m.
+Wednesday July 29.

 To plant a tree in memory of Tom Fredrick as a living tribute, please visit Tribute Store.